readytensor/rt-agentic-ai-cert-week1/lessons/lesson1/w1-l1-what-is-agentic-ai.md

 So what makes an **agent** different?

-Unlike a fixed workflow or chatbot, an agent can **decide what to do next**.
-Instead of following a rigid script, it evaluates the situation, chooses tools, and adapts if something doesn’t work as expected.
+Unlike a fixed workflow or chatbot, an agent **decides what to do next**: it evaluates the situation, chooses tools, and adapts if something doesn’t work.

 ![single-agent-system.jpeg](single-agent-system.jpeg)